 Capturing and retaining the attention of the latest generation of consumers has been at the forefront of marketing strategies for some time now.
 Ever since the baby boomers gave way to Generation X, we’ve been looking at ways to sell more to the tech savvy, cutting edge customers.

-As the dust begins to settle on the term ‘Millennials’ and ‘Generation Z’ gets ready for its moment in the spotlight, we look at how best to engage the knowledgeable, speed hungry, younger users.
+As the dust begins to settle on the term ‘Millennials’, ‘Generation Z’ gets ready for its moment in the spotlight and we take a look at how best to engage the knowledgeable, speed hungry, younger users.
 We’ve teamed up with our partners at Persomi, Dreamscope and Dotmailer to get the best insight into the online behaviours and best practices for engagement when it comes to the next generation of potential customers.

 Stage one then, lets understand what sets younger users apart from us old fuddy-duddies (some of us are nearing our late twenties).
 According to this article from The Huffington Post there are 8 key differences.
 The most applicable for ecommerce businesses though, seem to be the first three: Gen Z are less focused, better at multi-tasking and are growing out of their love of a bargain – only 46% of Generation Z polled said they would go to a website to obtain a coupon (compared to 67% of the generation previous).